 Light-emitting diodes (LEDs)

 Light-emitting diodes installed behind translucent lenses serve as the light sources for many of the controls and displays in your vehicle.
 These light-emitting diodes are related to conventional lasers, and legislation defines them as light-emitting diodes, Class 1.
 Do not remove the protective lenses and avoid staring directly at the unfiltered beam for several hours, as inflammation of the retina could result.

-DATA

-REPAIRING A FLAT TIRE
+DPERATION

+NDEX

 SPACE-SAVER SPARE TIRE

-tire:
+Safety measures in the event of a flat:

-Stop the vehicle as far as possible from passing traffic.
-Switch on the hazard warning flashers.
+Park the vehicle as far away from flowing traffic as possible, and switch on the hazard warning flashers.
 Turn the steering wheel to the straightahead wheel position and engage the steering lock.
 Engage the parking brake and shift into 1st or reverse gear - selector lever in P. All passengers should be outside the vehicle and well away from your immediate working area - behind a guardrail, for instance.

 If a portable hazard warning lamp is available, set it up on the roadside at an appropriate distance from the rear of the vehicle.
 Comply with all safety guidelines and regulations.
-In the event of a flat tire, different procedures should be followed depending on the equipment included in your vehicle: - ▷ Vehicles with Run Flat tires, refer to page 108 - \triangleright Vehicles with a space-saver spare tire, refer to the following section - ▷ Vehicles with MINI Mobility System, refer to page 135.
-Safety measures in the event of a flat To change a space-saver spare tire, proceed as follows: - ▷ Remove space-saver spare tire, refer to the section after the next one - ▷ Prepare for tire change, refer to page 133 - \triangleright Jack up the vehicle, refer to page 134 - ▷ Mount the space-saver spare tire, refer to page 134 - ▷ Tighten the lug bolts, refer to page 134 - ▷ Drive with space-saver spare tire, refer to page 133.
+In the event of a flat tire, different procedures should be followed depending on the equipment included in your vehicle: - Vehicles with Run-Flat Tires, refer to page 115 - Vehicles with a space-saver spare tire, refer to the following section - ▷ Vehicles with MINI Mobility System, refer to page 141.
+To change a space-saver spare tire, proceed as follows: - ▷ Remove space-saver spare tire, refer to the section after the next one - ▷ Prepare for tire change, refer to page 139 - ▷ Jack up the vehicle, refer to page 140 - Mount the space-saver spare tire, refer to page 140 - ▷ Tighten the lug bolts, refer to page 140 - Drive with space-saver spare tire, refer to page 139.

 Tire change set

 On vehicles with a space-saver spare tire, the tire change set with onboard tools is stored in the luggage compartment under the floor mat.

 - 1 Chock, folding

 - 2 Hubcap remover

 - 3 Wheel stud wrench

 - 4 Jack

 - 5 Special wrench for removing the spacesaver spare tire

 - 6 Towing eyelet

 - 7 Lifting handle

 The onboard tool kit includes a pouch with a plastic bag in which you can place the damaged wheel.

-INDEX

 SPACE-SAVER SPARE TIRE